The Link Between Type 2 Diabetes and Dementia

 Insulin Resistance and the Brain

-Type 2 diabetes is common among Americans over the age of 40 and occurs when “either the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.”
-(World Health Organization) Insulin is a hormone that regulates blood glucose, or blood sugar, and with poorly regulated blood sugar the body functions at a lower level.
+Type 2 diabetes is common among Americans over the age of 40 and occurs when “either the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces (World Health Organization).”
+Insulin is a hormone that regulates blood glucose or blood sugar.
+With poorly regulated blood sugar the body functions at a lower level.

 Improper insulin resistance or retention resulting in diabetes can cause symptoms such as extreme thirst, uncontrollable weight fluctuations, fatigue, irritability, increased risk of infections, blurry vision, and more.